History of Thailand in Timeline

 In 1957, Field Marshal Sarit Thanarat launched a coup, removing Khana Ratsadon from politics.

-1960: Population Growth
+1960: Population growth decline

-1961: Secret Agreement with the United States
+1961: Secret Agreement with the U.S.

-1962: Agricultural Sector Growth
+1962: Growth of Agricultural Sector in Thailand

 Between 1962 and 1983, the agricultural sector in Thailand grew by 4.1% per year on average.

-1963: End of Sarit Thanarat's Premiership
+1963: End of Sarit Thanarat's Rule

-Sarit Thanarat's premiership ended in 1963.
+Sarit Thanarat's rule, which began in 1959, ended in 1963.

-1966: Asian Games
+1966: Asian Games silver medal

-1970: Household Size
+1970: Household size

-October 1971: Demonstration Against Thanom Kittikachorn
+October 1971: Demonstration Against Dictatorship

-1972: AFC Asian Cup Semifinals
+1972: AFC Asian Cup

 1973: Bhumibol Installs Sanya Dharmasakti

-1975: End of Sanya Dharmasakti's Premiership
+1975: End of Sanya Dharmasakti's premiership

 In 1975, the premiership of Sanya Dharmasakti came to an end.